 One of the best things to do in San Francisco in December is to check out my calendar of annual events.
 This month, you will find plenty of fun Christmas shows, lighting ceremonies, and special cruises.

-Some of the most popular are A Christmas Carol at the A.C.T., a Cirque du Soleil performance (every other year), and the SF's Ballet's Nutcracker.
+Some of the most popular are A Christmas Carol at the Golden Gate Theater., a Cirque du Soleil performance (not in 2021), and the SF's Ballet's Nutcracker.

 In addition, you will also find plenty of activities on Christmas Eve & Day, as well as for New Year's Eve.

 It's also a fun time of year to head out for a cruise on the bay.
 The boats that are running this time of year offer both indoor and outdoor seating.
 This way, you can stay warm on those cool days, but also see SF's top attractions along our beautiful bay.

 Bay Cruise: 60-minute cruise on the Bay, find advanced tickets

 Twilight Cruise: 2-hour evening cruise with hearty appetizers, find tickets